jeffpar/pcjs/software/pcx86/sys/dos/microsoft/2.00/index.md

     node tools/old/diskdump/bin/diskdump.js --dir=src --format=json --output=MSDOS-SRC.json --label=MSDOSSRC --size=10000 --normalize --overwrite

+NOTE: DiskDump has been superseded by the DiskImage utility.
+See [PCjs Tools](https://github.com/jeffpar/pcjs/tree/master/tools) for more information.

 The 2.11 source files were copied from the CHM release, only because they had preserved something *approximating* the original timestamps: